Lent 2A 2026: At the speed of fear

 Abram had to leave the old map to become blessing.
 Nicodemus had to leave old certainties to glimpse the Kingdom.
 Perhaps we are invited to leave something too — maybe the reflex to mirror national contempts, or the temptation to collapse complex peoples into enemies, or the comfort of forming simple moral binaries.

-It is built on mercy.
+It is meant to be built on mercy.

-It is sustained by courage.
+Sustained by courage.

-It is extended through compassion.
+Extended through compassion.

-It grows whenever we seek out human stories over political propaganda.
+And growing whenever we seek out human stories over political propaganda.

 Missiles may travel faster than reconciliation.